hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B1_alignment.md

 $ sh ~/unix_workshop/rnaseq/scripts/star_analysis_on_input_file.sh <name of fastq>
 ```

-#### Running our script iteratively as a job submission to the LSF scheduler
+#### Running our script iteratively as a job submission to the SLURM scheduler

-The above script will run in an interactive session for one file at a time, but **what if we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files**?
+The above script will run in an interactive session for one file at a time, but **what if we wanted to run this script as a job submission to SLUM, and with only one command have SLURM run through the analysis for all your input fastq files**?

 To run the above script iteratively for all of the files on a worker node via the job scheduler, we could write a **new submission script** that uses a **for loop** to iterate through and run the above script for all the fastq files.